the-events-calendar/the-events-calendar/readme.txt

 = [4.1.2] 2016-04-11 =

 * Tweak - Changed the word "Once" in an event's recurring settings because it was pretty confusing for everyone, including us
+* Security - Tightened up security around AJAX calls (props to James Golovich for reporting the problem!)

 = [4.1.1] 2016-03-30 =